Custom Data (Pro)

 In advanced cases, you may need to use arguments that are missing from the UI.
 In the Pro Edition, you can achieve this by using the Custom Data feature, which can be found under the Advanced tab of your Card settings.

-This feature allows you to extend the current Card WP_Query arguments by merging them with arguments returned from a custom PHP snippet.
+This feature allows you to extend the current Card by merging them with arguments returned from a custom PHP snippet.
 The data return should return an associative array, which will be merged with the settings from the UI.

 Using this feature, you can also add any custom variables to your Card template.